jckuri/DeepRL-Continuous-Control/Report.md

 I copied, pasted, and slightly modified the source code of the Udacity repository https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum.

-First, Udacity's DDPG uses OpenAI Gym and this project uses Unity to simulate the environment.
+First, Udacity's DDPG Pendulum uses OpenAI Gym and this project uses Unity to simulate the environment.
 Hence, I needed to modify the code in the Jupyter notebook to make it work properly.

 Then, I changed the number of hidden units for the actor and the critic: `fc1_units=128, fc2_units=128`